Mirror Descent-Ascent for mean-field min-max problems: Introduction

 \section{Introduction}

-Numerous tasks in machine learning can be framed as the optimization of a function over the space of probability measures.
-For instance, in supervised learning, pioneering works \cite{Chizat2018OnTG,Mei2018AMF,Rotskoff2018NeuralNA} showed that training a shallow neural network (NN) in the mean-field regime (i.e., an infinite-width one-hidden-layer NN) can be viewed as minimizing a convex function over the space of probability distributions of the parameters of the network.
-This key insight proved to be a fruitful approach in analyzing the convergence of training algorithms for infinite-width one-hidden-layer NNs (see, e.g., \cite{10.1214/20-AIHP1140, chizat2022meanfield, Nitanda2022ConvexAO, suzuki2023meanfield}).

-The paradigm of mean-field optimization has been extended in several works, e.g., \cite{pmlr-v97-hsieh19b, NEURIPS2020_e97c864e, wang2023exponentially, yulong, trillos2023adversarial, kim2024symmetric}, which formulate the training of Generative Adversarial Networks (GANs) and adversarial robustness as a problem of finding mixed Nash equilibria (MNEs) of min-max games over the space of probability measures.
+Numerous tasks in machine learning can be framed as optimization problems for functions defined on the space of probability measures.
+For instance, in supervised learning, \cite{Chizat2018OnTG,Mei2018AMF,Rotskoff2018NeuralNA} showed that training a shallow neural network (NN) in the mean-field regime, i.e., an infinite-width one-hidden-layer NN, can be viewed as minimizing a convex function over the space of probability distributions of the network parameters.
+This observation has become a central tool for analysing the convergence of training algorithms for mean-field NNs; see, e.g., \cite{10.1214/20-AIHP1140, chizat2022meanfield, Nitanda2022ConvexAO, suzuki2023meanfield}.
+The same mean-field optimization paradigm has also been extended to min-max settings, where the objective is to compute mixed Nash equilibria (MNEs) of games over spaces of probability measures; see, e.g., \cite{pmlr-v97-hsieh19b, NEURIPS2020_e97c864e, wang2023exponentially, yulong, trillos2023adversarial, kim2024symmetric, pmlr-v291-cai25a}.

-In this work, we study the convergence of an infinite-dimensional mirror descent-ascent algorithm (MDA) to mixed Nash equilibria of a min-max game with convex-concave payoff function.
-In games, the design of learning algorithms heavily depends on the playing conventions the players can adopt: simultaneous (players move at the same time) or sequential (each player moves upon observing the opponents’ moves).
-To the best of our knowledge, the works concerned with studying the convergence of discrete-time algorithms for mean-field min-max games only analyze the case of simultaneous playing (see, e.g., \cite{pmlr-v97-hsieh19b, wang2023exponentially}).
-In contrast, we make a rigorous comparison between the simultaneous and sequential algorithms, and prove that sequential playing leads to faster convergence rate.
-This result theoretically underpins the common practice of training GANs in an alternating fashion.
+In this work, we study the convergence of mirror descent-ascent (MDA) algorithms for convex-concave min-max games over probability measures.
+The central question we address is how the order of play affects convergence in the infinite-dimensional mean-field setting.
+In games, learning dynamics depend crucially on whether players update simultaneously, with both players moving from the same current state, or alternately, with one player updating after observing the other player's move.
+To our knowledge, existing discrete-time convergence guarantees for mean-field min-max games focus on simultaneous updates; see, e.g., \cite{pmlr-v97-hsieh19b, wang2023exponentially}.
+We provide a rigorous comparison between simultaneous and alternating MDA and prove that alternating play can achieve a strictly faster convergence rate.